My Little Pony: The Movie (2017 film): Box office

-My Little Pony: The Movie has grossed $21.9 million in the United States and Canada, and $39.4 million in other territories, for a worldwide total of $61.3 million on a production budget of $6.5 million.
+My Little Pony: The Movie grossed $21.9 million in the United States and Canada, and $39.4 million in other territories, for a worldwide total of $61.3 million on a production budget of $6.5 million.

 In the United States and Canada, the film was expected to gross between $10 million and $17 million from 2,528 theaters in its opening weekend.
-It made $3 million on its first day, including $290,000 from Thursday night previews.
-It ended up opening to $8.9 million finishing 4th at the box office behind Blade Runner 2049, The Mountain Between Us and It.
+It made $3 million on its first day.
+It ended up opening to $8.9 million, finishing 6th at the box office.
 Amid Amidi of Cartoon Brew stated that – despite the opening being considered a disappointment – any reasonable return from the film would be seen as positive by Hasbro because it is tied to the toy line.
 The film dropped 54% in its second weekend, making $4.1 million and falling to 9th.

 Its biggest markets outside North America are China with $7.4 million, the United Kingdom with $5 million, Germany with $2.4 million, and Russia with $2.3 million.